V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/repeatassm.md

 ![!mp3dp repeat assembly](../img/repeat/PXL_20211223_005931937.jpg){: width="600"}

+* Notice the small Truck Spacers, they go in the middle.
+(Shown in the next picture).
+* Left / Main truck and right with M3x10mm screws.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20211223_010127428.jpg){: width="600"}

+* The left truck gets mounted high (middle and bottom screw positions).
+* The right gets low (middle and high positions).

 ![!mp3dp repeat assembly](../img/repeat/PXL_20211223_010308978.jpg){: width="600"}

+* The three screws on the same part get snugged up, the 4th screw gets lightly seated to allow for some movement if needed.
+* Try to make sure the 3 screw half is mounted squarely.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20211223_010517320.jpg){: width="600"}

+* Compare the truck and idler positions, as well as the Hub direction.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20211223_010631161.jpg){: width="600"}

+* Press fit the pieces.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20211223_011714556.jpg){: width="600"}

+* Slide the assembly into your frame and secure the rails with your frame screws.
+* Check to make sure the rails are as parallel as possible.
+* You can measure from the rail to the top of the frame, 20mm difference between sides.
+* You can now lightly seat the truck M5 screws on the rail, ensure the Gap is equal front and back.
+* Lightly, too tight and you can actually crack the rail.

+!!! note
+    You can actually twist the rail with the truck screws.
+Using a flat reference across the top of your build you can measure your extruder to assure it is not twisting on the rail.
+If it is adjust opposite screws to twist the rail.
+Example - Tighten the front screw on the left and back screw on the right and the extruder will now slightly move up from as it moves from left to right (if the rail was level initially).

 ### Stepper Mounts

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_011705867.jpg){: width="600"}

+* Grub screws and loctite go hand in hand.
+Loose grub screws are the #1 issue in all the V1 builds.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_011422683.jpg){: width="600"}

+* Use a piece of belt as a spacer for the pulley.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_012503064.jpg){: width="600"}

+* Do a test fit to make sure the pulley is just a bit above the bottom surface as show.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_011811291.jpg){: width="600"}

+* Secure the steppers with M3x10 screws.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_013026069.jpg){: width="600"}

+* I mount them with four of the wires facing up, one down.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_013407366.PORTRAIT.jpg){: width="600"}

+* Four get endstops.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_013610175.PORTRAIT.jpg){: width="600"}

+* All four endstops are mounted in this orientation.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_015258256.jpg){: width="600"}

+* I like to run and secure the wires as shown, for now.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_015926942.jpg){: width="600"}

+* Mount the steppers with your frame screws.
+* The mount with the wire down goes in Z2, the lower right stepper, shown in the next picture.

 ![!mp3dp repeat assembly](../img/repeat/PXL_20220107_020819712.MP.jpg){: width="600"}